JoannaLXY/15618-FinalProject/README.md

 PLAN TO ACHIEVE ("100\%"): We plan to finish implementing the sequential version and OpenMP version of the algorithm.
 Also, we will compare the performance between sequential and parallel version.

-Extra goal or two ("125\%"): Besides the sequential and OpenMP version, we could implement the CUDA version if we are ahead of the schedule.
+Extra goal or two ("125\%"): Besides the sequential and OpenMP version, we could implement the MPI version if we are ahead of the schedule.

 Goals in case the work goes more slowly ("75\%"): We finish the sequential version and implement a workable parallel solution which may not speed up as much as expected.